Forests, forestry and logging

-Table 4 provides information on employment and apparent labour productivity within the EU’s forestry and logging sector, based mostly on the data from European forest accounts (EFA) (16 EU countries reported figures on employment in the EFA questionnaire for 2017) and completed with relevant data from National Accounts.
-In the EU-27 about 483 700 persons worked in the forestry and logging sector in 2017.
-The largest workforce was recorded in Poland, with 52 700 persons, in Germany (48 000), Romania (47 800), Sweden (41 000) and Italy (39 800).
+Table 2 provides information on employment and apparent labour productivity within the EU’s forestry and logging sector, based on National Accounts employment data.
+In the EU-27, about 519 400 persons worked in the forestry and logging sector in 2018, which represented a decrease of 2 % compared to year 2000.
+The largest workforce was recorded in Poland, with 73 300 persons, Romania (51 800), Sweden (40 000) and Germany (39 000).

-The labour productivity of the forestry and logging sector (calculated as gross value added per person employed) also varied substantially across EU Member States in 2017.
-Using this measure, the highest levels of labour productivity were recorded in Finland (EUR 185 500 per person employed) and France (EUR 115 600 per person employed), while at the other end of the range, Greece recorded labour productivity of EUR 7 000 per person employed (see Table 4, last column).
+The labour productivity of the forestry and logging sector (calculated as GVA per person employed) also varied substantially across EU Member States in 2018.
+Using this measure, the highest levels of labour productivity were recorded in Finland (EUR 197 600 per person employed) and France (EUR 117 400 per person employed), while at the other end of the range, Cyprus and Greece recorded labour productivity of EUR 5 000 per person employed and EUR 6 100 per person employed in the sector respectively (see Table 2).

 Source data for tables and graphs

 Eurostat, the Timber Committee of the United Nations Economic Commission for Europe (UNECE), Forestry Section of the United Nations Food and Agriculture Organisation (FAO) and the International Tropical Timber Organisation (ITTO) collect and collate statistics on the production and trade of wood through their Joint Forest Sector Questionnaire (JFSQ).
 Each partner collects data from a different part of the world; Eurostat is responsible for the data collection exercise pertaining to the EU Member States and EFTA countries.

 Eurostat produces annual data on forestry and wood industry using two questionnaires:

 - The Joint Forest Sector Questionnaire (JFSQ) on production and trade in wood and wood products;